Gissio/radpro/README.md

 ### Random number generator

-The random number generator is a tool that generates random numbers for various purposes, such as generating secure passwords, random hexadecimal and decimal numbers, 6-sided dice throws, and coin flips.
-It works by comparing the period between the last two pulses to the period between the second pulse and the third last pulse, producing one bit for every pulse.
-The periods are measured with an accuracy of 1 µs.

-To ensure high-quality randomness, if the last and previous-to-last periods have the same period counts, the bit is discarded.
-Moreover, to prevent bias, every second bit is flipped.
-There is a 512-bit buffer for storing entropy.
+The random number generator produces one bit for every two new pulses by comparing the interval between them with a precision of 125 ns.
+The bit is discarded if the intervals are the same length.
+To prevent bias, every second bit is flipped.
+The generator stores entropy in a 512-bit buffer.

-The symbols are generated using the [Fast Dice Roller](https://arxiv.org/abs/1304.1916) algorithm.
-The number of bits required to generate different symbols varies depending on the application: "Letters & numbers" consumes approximately 6 bits per symbol, "Full ASCII" consumes 7 bits, "Hexadecimal" and "Decimal" consume 4 bits, "6-sided dice" consumes 3 bits, and "Coin flip" consumes 1 bit.
+Random symbols are generated from the bits using the [Fast Dice Roller](https://arxiv.org/abs/1304.1916) algorithm.
+"Letters & numbers" consumes approximately 6 bits per symbol, "Full ASCII" consumes 7 bits, "20-sided dice" and "12-sided dice" consumes 5 bits, "Hexadecimal", "Decimal" consumes 4 bits, "8-sided dice" and "6-sided dice" consumes 3 bits, "4-sided dice" consumes 2 bits, and "Coin flip" consumes 1 bit.

-To generate bits more quickly, a radioactive source can be used.
+To generate bits more quickly, use a radioactive source.

 ## Building